yoonmoonsick/dnd2024/README.md

   - Once per turn, by expending 2 meters of your movement speed, you can jump up to your maximum jump distance.
 - Level 6: Supreme Sneak
   - Once per turn, you can try to hide without any action point or bonus action point.
-- Level 11: Thief’s Reflexes
+- Level 11: Thief's Reflexes
   - You gain Action Surge.

 ## Sorcerer